adam12/roda-mailer_ext/README.md

 ## Installation

-Add this line ot your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem "roda-mailer_ext"